 How to apply

-Faculty and graduate students who wish to constitute such groups are invited to email Kathleen Crown, Executive Director, with a proposal.
+Members of the Princeton University community who wish to constitute such groups are invited to email Kathleen Crown, Executive Director, with a proposal.

 See a full list of Humanities Council funding opportunities.